kibook/spooner/README.md

 If an entity is not included in the list, you can still spawn it by entering the full model name in the search field and clicking **Spawn By Name**.

+Right-clicking an entity in any of the spawn menus will add that entity as a favourite.
+Clickin the favourites button will toggle displaying only your favourited entities.

 ### Database menu - X

 The **Database** menu stores a list of entities.
 When an entity is spawned, it is automatically added to the current database.
 Existing entities can be added/removed from the database via the **Properties** menu.